YuboGuo/Supplementary-Materials-Mapping-Critical-Adoption-Barriers-for-ESTs/README.md

 4.Calculation procedures include:
-   1)Code used for text segmentation：The file name is Expert evaluation metrices20250425.xlsx 2）Code for determining the optimal number of topics：The file name is r_topic-word_20241113.txt 3）
+   1)Code used for text segmentation：The file name is Expert evaluation metrices20250425.xlsx 2）Code for determining the optimal number of topics：The file name is R_optimal topic numbers_20241114.txt 3）